Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure

-DGP1 respects the sparsity assumption while in DGP2 the entries are set to decrease exponentially fast in the distance from the main diagonal and hence the sparsity assumption is not met.
+The diagonal VAR in DGP1 respects the sparsity assumption while in DGP2 the entries are set to decrease exponentially fast in the distance from the main diagonal and hence the sparsity assumption is not met.
 DGP2 could be empirically motivated by looking e.g. at financial interconnectedness.
 Financial institution, such as banks, lend to and borrow from one another becoming interconnected through interbank credit exposures.
 The financial distress experienced by one bank is likely to be most heavily transmitted the closer the connections are as well as less transmitted, the weaker the connections.
 DGP3 is a block-diagonal system.
 Such a structure is motivated by e.g. typical quarterly macroeconomic models capturing business cycle dynamic and monetary and fiscal policy effects.
 One such example is DSGE models, where the dynamic of the economy through time is monitored on quarterly frequency.
 Note that as written above, DGP1 satisfies the null of no Granger causality from unit 2 to 1, while DGP2 and DGP3 do not.
 Therefore, we adapt DGP 1 for the power analysis by setting the coefficient in position $(2,1)$ equal to 0.2.
 Conversely, we set the same coefficient equal to zero for DGP2 and DGP3 for the size analysis.

-Following Section 2, we pick our time series of interest as $\GCed=\{2\}$ and $\GCing = \{1\}$, therby focusing on the case where we have single variables of interest for both elements of the test.
+We choose our series of interest as $\GCed=\{2\}$ and $\GCing = \{1\}$, therby focusing on the case where we have single variables of interest for both elements of the test.
 Here we consider for simplicity $p=1$ lag, namely the same lag-length as in the DGPs, so $j=1$.
 The equation of interest can then be written as